Quick Take

 Popular Backyard Birds

 Long-tailed tits are lovely birds that help control insect populations.
-Their popularity among backyard garden feeders has helped them thrive despite predators and harsh winters.
-Conservation efforts will benefit all birds and ensure we can enjoy them for many years.
+Their popularity at backyard garden feeders has helped them thrive despite predators and harsh winters.
+Conservation efforts will benefit all birds and ensure we can enjoy them for many years to come.

 Sources